 Dhamekh Stupa or Dharma Chakra Stupa

-Dhamekh stupa, originally called Dharma Chakra stupa is the most important monument in Sarnath.
+The Dhamekh stupa, originally called Dharma Chakra stupa is the most important monument here.
 As this is supposed to be erected at the exact place where Buddha gave his first sermon.
 It is supposed to pre-date Ashoka’s 84000 stupas that he erected during his times.
 He did re-erect this stupa too after putting the Buddha’s relics here.
 The current stupa is a recent restoration by the ASI.
 You can see the pieces of the original carved stones with geometric and floral designs primarily including the swastika.
-There are one off bird and animal too carved.
+There are one-off bird and animal too carved.
 There are eight niches in eight directions that must have had Buddha images but lie empty now.

 Prodigy of Bodhi Tree